Alpine-DAV/ascent/src/docs/sphinx/Tutorial_Intro.rst

    :language: python

-You can also find more Conduit examples in Conduit’s documentation (LINK)
+You can also find more Mesh Blueprint examples in Conduit's `Mesh Blueprint Examples docs https://llnl-conduit.readthedocs.io/en/latest/blueprint_mesh.html#examples`_ .

+.. _tutorial_scenes:

 Rendering images with Scenes
 -------------------------------

-SHORT BLURB ABOUT SCENES, link to docs etc
+Scenes are the construct used to render pictures of meshes in Ascent.
+A scene description encapsulates all the information required to generate one or more images.
+Scenes can render mesh data published to Ascent or the result of an Ascent Pipeline.
+This section of the tutorial provides a few simple examples demonstrating how to describe and render scenes.
+See :ref:`scenes` docs for deeper details on Scenes.

 Using multiple scenes to render different variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~